Medical/Professional Negligence Claims

 The case of delayed shoulder surgery

-Summary: Our client had a fall and fractured her shoulder joint.
+Summary: My client had a fall and fractured her shoulder joint.
 She attended hospital over many months but the hospital failed to operate until approximately 12 months later.
-In the meantime, our client developed a frozen shoulder.
+In the meantime, my client developed a frozen shoulder.

-The Outcome: The case was settled on confidential terms with our client obtaining compensation for pain and suffering, voluntary assistance provided by her family, loss of income and medical expenses.
+The Outcome: The case was settled on confidential terms with my client obtaining compensation for pain and suffering, voluntary assistance provided by her family, loss of income and medical expenses.

 The case of an incorrect operation

-Summary: Our client attended hospital for elective surgery but the surgeon operated on the incorrect side.
+Summary: My client attended hospital for elective surgery but the surgeon operated on the incorrect side.
 This necessitated reversal of the operation and further operations.
-Our client sustained both physical and psychological injuries.
+My client sustained both physical and psychological injuries.

 The Legal Strategy: The focus of the case was what further injuries were caused by the initial operation to the incorrect side and subsequent complications as a result of this.
 Expert opinion was obtained from leading experts.